IBM/watsonx-data/client_package/README.md

 ### Before you begin
 1. You need to procure credentials to access the container images for the client package hosted in the IBM container registry.
     If you have purchased watsonx.data, you can use your entitlement key from [My IBM](https://myibm.ibm.com/products-services/containerlibrary?_gl=1%2a1o6moo1%2a_ga%2aMTgxNzQxMzQ4OS4xNjk0NTg0Nzky%2a_ga_FYECCCS21D%2aMTY5NDY1NzI0Ny43LjEuMTY5NDY1NzcxMC4wLjAuMA..).
 If you have not purchased watsonx.data, reach out to your IBM contact to get the read key to access the watsonx.data images.
+Depending on how the entitlement key was generated, you will need to specify the users as either `iamapikey` or `cp`.
 2. Setup a single-node virtual machine to install the package.
 The supported operating system environments are
 - Linux
 - Windows